jerome-manarang/jerome-manarang/README.md

 # 👋 Hi, I’m Jerome Manarang!

 I'm a third-year Computer Science student at the University of California, Irvine, with a passion for full-stack development.
 My projects focus on creating clean and impactful experiences for users.

-🌱 Currently, I'm diving deeper into advanced CSS and C, continuously expanding my skill set.
+Currently, I'm diving deeper into advanced CSS and C, continuously expanding my skill set.

-🚀 I'm always looking for new challenges and opportunities to apply my skills in innovative ways.
+I'm always looking for new challenges and opportunities to apply my skills in innovative ways.

+Feel free to explore through my projects!
+You will find that I code frequently in JavaScript, HTML/CSS, and Python!